GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer.md

 ### Adding a pre-publish checklist

 You can also initialize a checklist to assist the user by offering design suggestions.
 There are many pre-built checks in `@googleForCreators/story-editor` for you to use.
-Also, you can create your own checks as shown in the later parts of this section.
+It's also possible to add additional checks if needed.

-Story editor accepts 3 categories of checks, below is the list of all categories with corresponding pre-built checks available for initializing the checklist.
+The application accepts 3 categories of checks, below is the list of all categories with corresponding pre-built checks available for initializing the checklist.

 Accessibility Checks :